Doubly Robust Weighted Regression for Causal Inference under Confounder Missingness: Abstract

 \section{Abstract}

-Missing confounders are common in observational studies and present fundamental challenges for causal effect estimation by weakening identification and increasing sensitivity to model misspecification.
-Within the missing-indicator framework, existing methods rely on a single working model and achieve consistency only when that model is correctly specified, and are therefore singly robust.
+Missingness in confounders are common in observational studies and present substantial challenges for causal effect estimation by weakening identification and increasing sensitivity to model misspecification.
+Within the missing-indicator framework, existing approaches typically rely on a single working model and achieve consistency only when that model is correctly specified, and are therefore singly robust.
 In this article, we develop a doubly robust missing indicator weighted ordinary least squares (MI-WOLS) estimator with partially observed confounders.
-The MI-WOLS estimator incorporates the treatment assignment mechanism, commonly known as the propensity score model, into the weighting structure of the outcome regression.
-Building on the missing-indicator framework, we define propensity score based regression weights that satisfy a covariate-balancing condition in the presence of confounder missingness.
+The proposed method integrates propensity score–based weighting into outcome regression under the missing-indicator data representation, yielding a class of balancing weights that account for both confounders and their missingness indicators.
 Under the missingness-strongly-ignorable treatment allocation assumption and assuming either a Conditionally Independent Treatment or Conditionally Independent Outcome structure, the MI-WOLS estimator is consistent when at least the treatment or the outcome model is correctly specified.
 Simulation studies support the theoretical robustness of the MI-WOLS estimator, demonstrating negligible bias, accurate sandwich-based variance estimation, and near-nominal coverage probability across a wide range of data-generating scenarios.
-An illustrative application to kidney function outcomes further demonstrates the interpretability and practical feasibility of the method, offering a flexible, doubly robust alternative to existing singly robust estimators.
+An illustrative application using a simulated data designed to reflect a real-world kidney function study further demonstrates the interpretability and practical feasibility of the method, offering a flexible, doubly robust alternative to existing singly robust estimators.